Faiss vs. HNSWlib: Choosing the Right Vector Search Tool for Your Application

 Another key feature of Faiss is its GPU support, which can significantly speed up the search process by offloading computations to GPUs.
 This makes it ideal for applications requiring low-latency search across large datasets.

 Faiss also offers several indexing strategies, such as IVF (Inverted File Index) and PQ (Product Quantization), which help optimize memory usage and search efficiency.
+In the IVF indexing strategy, the 'search scope' is determined by parameters like nprobe, which influence the breadth of the search through Voronoi cells.
 These techniques are especially useful when scaling to billions of vectors, as they reduce memory footprints and search time.

 How Faiss Handles Vector Search

 Faiss allows users to index their vectors using different methods, depending on their performance and accuracy requirements.
+Faiss's indexing methods, such as IVF, can be structured with multiple layers to enhance search efficiency.
 It provides an approximate search through techniques like IVF and PQ, where the dataset is divided into clusters, and searches are performed only within relevant clusters.
 For applications where an exact search is required, Faiss can also perform a brute-force search over the entire dataset.
 This flexibility in search methodologies makes it suitable for various use cases.

 What is HNSWlib?
 An Overview